 So how does one #KeepThemCLose?

 The internet and the # (Hashtag) generation have been using the slogans Keep Them Close, Wear all the babies, carry them close and others like Keep Calm and Carry them to show their love for babywearing.
 And babywearing comes in many forms.
 Baby wearers today have a plethora of options to choose from.
 From baby carriers suitable for newborn babies to pre-schoolers, to children with special needs, parents have a lot to choose from.
+Visit the Best For Mums website to check out some of the best baby carriers.

 Typically however, the baby carrier types are as below.